mbaranr/mbaranr.github.io/_posts/2023-07-01-classify_cifar10.md

     </div>
 </div>

-This graphs shows us a better understanding of how a model like this may overfit on the training set.
-Eventhough it performs better than the training for 10 epochs, we can clearly see that around 10 epochs, the gradient of the validation loss function starts becoming positive.
+This graph provides a better understanding of how a model like this may overfit on the training set.
+Even though it performs well for the first 10 epochs, we can clearly see that around epoch 10, the gradient of the validation loss starts becoming positive, indicating the onset of overfitting.

-**Bonus**.
-These graphs shows us the intermediate features for the 3 convolution layers.
-As one can observe, the first layers start identifying textures and edges, and as we go deeper into the network, we can start observing more complex shapes, like the siloutte of the horse.
+**Bonus**: These graphs show the intermediate features for the three convolutional layers.
+As observed, the first layers capture textures and edges, while deeper layers begin to identify more complex shapes, such as the silhouette of a horse.

 <div class="col">
     <div class="col-sm mt-3 mt-md-0">